jamesbuckett/ckad-questions/05-ckad-observability-maintenance.md

 </details>
 <br />

 #### 05-05.
+Deployment Revision History Question
-Run the preparation steps.
-A deployment called `my-revision-deployment` will be created in the namespace `revision-namespace`.
-Check the status of this deployment.
-Check the revision history of this deployment.
-Roll back to the last good working deployment.
-Roll back to the earliest revision.
-Verify that it is now working.
+* Run the preparation steps.
+* A deployment called `my-revision-deployment` will be created in the namespace `revision-namespace`.
+* Check the status of this deployment.
+* Check the revision history of this deployment.
+* Roll back to the last good working deployment.
+* Roll back to the earliest revision.
+* Verify that it is now working.

 <details class="faq box"><summary>Prerequisites</summary>
 <p>